leekristen090/CS6620/README.md

-Repository for cloud computing CD 6620
+Repository for cloud computing CS 6620